 Now, of course, there is the question of whether the Goliath writers saw the enforced delay as an opportunity to refocus the story for Season 4 and instead of (or as well as) drug use as the timely global crisis, might they include vaccine development and the potential minefield of vaccine trials.
 That’s trial as in testing, not as in legal, but ultimately legal — because legal is what most fans of Goliath seem to want, if you study the ratings.

 Based on the cliffhanger ending of Season 3 (no spoiler in this post), rehabilitation drug use might be a viable link to get McBride entwined in a pharmaceutical-based storyline.
-And, of course, his old adversary Donald Cooperman has had a long and troubled medical history that may well have seen him steeped in rehabilitation drug use too — although I can’t see that as a link.
+And, of course, his old adversary Donald Cooperman has had a long and troubled medical history that may well have seen him steeped in rehabilitation drug use too.

 Still, there must always be some personal link for McBride to maintain any real interest in following through on a case, otherwise he probably won’t even bother to remember his client’s name, as we saw in the Season 1 pilot episode back in 2016.